Protect Yourself Against a Two-Factor Phishing Attempt

 Despite the presence of two-factor authentication, criminals have devised methods to deceive users into surrendering their login details through phishing attacks or other types of spam email.

 Beware of unexpected Duo Multi-Factor Authentication (MFA) prompts.
-Ignore them unless you’re sure you requested them.
-If you are unexpectedly prompted to use Duo in a way you’re unfamiliar with, ignore it and contact Technology Services Security.
-For example, if you usually use your smartphone’s Duo app, but you instead get a Duo automated phone call or are prompted to enter a passcode, ignore it.
+Ignore them unless youre sure you requested them.
+If you are unexpectedly prompted to use Duo in a way youre unfamiliar with, ignore it and contact security@illinois.edu.
+For example, if you usually use your smartphones Duo app, but you instead get a Duo automated phone call or are prompted to enter a passcode, this could be a indication of a two-factor phishing attempt.

 Be Wary of Repeated Login Attempts or Prompts

-The best way to stop this "MFA push spam" is to change your NetID password on the compromised account.
-Once you change your password, the attacker can no longer send you the authentication request.
-Contact Technology Services Security if this happens to you.
+The best way to stop this attack is to change your NetID password.
+Once you change your password, the attacker can no longer send you the authentication requests.
+Contact security@illinois.edu if this happens to you.

 Look Out for Well-Done Fake Login Pages

-Criminals may also trick you into giving them a legitimate MFA verification code by making you believe you're using a legitimate Illinois site.
+Criminals may also attempt to trick you into giving them a legitimate MFA verification code by making their phishing website look like a legitimate university website.
 They send you an email that has a link going to a fake illinois.edu login page.
-Even though the page looks like a legitimate site, the URL is the clue that something's not right.
+Even though the page looks like the legitimate site, the URL is a clue that something's not right.
 For links that take you to a login page, triple-check the URL in your browser bar or navigate to the page on your own.

-This fake login page tries to trick you as the URL is phishingwebsite.com.
-Although it might not be this obvious, some other tricks criminals use is to add “illinois.edu” to the end such as “phishingwebsite.com/illinois.edu”.
+For example, this fake login page look legitimate but notice the domain in the URL is phishingwebsite.com.
+Although most phishing sites might not be this obvious, another tricks criminals use is to add illinois.edu to the end of the the URL, such as phishingwebsite.com/illinois.edu.

 Phishing example signin page